gmgeorg/LambertW/README.md

 There is also an [R vignette on CRAN](https://CRAN.R-project.org/package=LambertW/vignettes/lambertw-overview.html) with a brief tutorial on the main functionalities.

+## Python implementation

+See https://github.com/gmgeorg/pylambertw for the Python equivalent of the **LambertW** package.

 ## Tutorials & posts